bilalguler/UiPathAcademy_RPAProjects/README.md

 **[ENG]**
 # Welcome to My RPA Projects

-This repository will contain my RPA Projects that I have done to improve myself.
+This repository will include homework or mini projects that I did while working at UiPath Academy to improve myself.

 You can contact me for project suggestions, missing and mistakes.
 My communication channels: